Tiong Bahru Secondary School: History

 On June 6, 1976, then Prime Minister Lee Kuan Yew planted an Angsana tree at the school during a visit as part of the "Use Your Hands" campaign.

-As the population in the Tiong Bahru / Bukit Ho Swee neighbourhood was ageing, and the younger generation families moving out, the school's student enrollment dropped after the late 1980s.
+As the population in the Tiong Bahru / Bukit Ho Swee neighbourhood was aging, and the younger generation families moving out, the school's student enrollment dropped after the late 1980s.
 The school closed in 1991, merging with its neighbour, Bukit Ho Swee Secondary School (立达中学) to form Delta Secondary School, and subsequently in 2004 all were grouped under Bukit Merah Secondary School.

 The vacated campus was once used as the temporary administrative head office of Nanyang Polytechnic, and is now the Singapore Examinations and Assessment Board's Tiong Bahru Examinations Centre.

 Academics

 The 1971 graduated batch produced top GCE O-level students in Singapore, five of whom went on to the country's then only junior college, National Junior College (国家初级学院), and thereafter one student won the prestigious Public Service Commission Overseas Merit Scholarship (to France).